-The Division of Medical Genetics is home to clinical teams (physicians, genetic counselors, nurse practitioners, nutritionists, social workers, and others) that are committed to identifying and understanding the causes and outcomes of genetic disorders.
+The Division of Medical Genetics and Genomics is home to clinical teams (physicians, genetic counselors, nurse practitioners, nutritionists, social workers, and others) that are committed to identifying and understanding the causes and outcomes of genetic disorders.

 Our goal is to practice precision medicine by tailoring medical treatments to the unique characteristics of each patient.
 By diagnosing patients with rarer or more common genetic conditions and understanding the causes and outcomes of these disorders, we can develop individualized care plans and provide genetic counseling and prognostic information to patients and families.

 Our clinicians and care teams provide access to available approved therapies for genetic disorders in addition to actively participating in the development of new treatments for patients with rare diseases.

 Medical Genetics and Genomics Faculty Practice

 Medical geneticists and genetic counselors in the Medical Genetics and Genomics Faculty Practice at Mount Sinai Health System specialize in the screening, diagnosis, treatment, and counseling of patients with and individuals suspected of having genetic diseases, birth defects, reproductive problems, or cancer risks.
 We provide care to individuals from the newborn period through adulthood.
 Multidisciplinary clinics involve nutritionists, nurse practitioners, physician assistants, social workers, child life specialists, as well as expert collaborators from other departments.
 Learn more

 - Clinical Genetic Disorders Program - Specializing in the care of the people with known or suspected genetic conditions.

 - Program for Inherited Metabolic Diseases - Focusing on providing services for the treatment of children and adults affected by inborn errors of metabolism.

 - Reproductive Genetic Counseling Program - Evaluating the health and well-being of women who are pregnant or attempting to become pregnant and their fetuses.